Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__12_05.mp3"></audio>

 1
-A | Where did you go on Saturday?
+A:  Where did you go on Saturday?
-B | I went shopping for clothes.
+B:  I went shopping for clothes.
-A | What did you buy?
+A:  What did you buy?
-B | I bought a new jacket.
+B:  I bought a new jacket.
-A | Was it expensive?
+A:  Was it expensive?
-B | No, it wasn’t.
+B:  No, it wasn’t.

 2
-A | What did you do last night?
+A:  What did you do last night?
-B | I went to the cinema.
+B:  I went to the cinema.
 I saw a new French film.
-A | Did you like it?
+A:  Did you like it?
-B | No, I didn’t like it very much.
+B:  No, I didn’t like it very much.
 It was very slow.